What a No-Contest Clause Does

 A.R.S. § 14-10113The Probable Cause Standard

-Arizona does not allow no-contest clauses to silence legitimate concerns.
+The law does not allow no-contest clauses to silence legitimate concerns.
 If a beneficiary has probable cause to believe something is wrong, the penalty clause cannot be used against them.
-Probable cause means the person had a reasonable basis for bringing the challenge, not that they ultimately won.
+Case law in this area looks at whether a person properly informed and advised would have reason to bring the challenge.

 This protects beneficiaries who suspect undue influence, fraud, or a trustee who is not following the trust terms.
 A beneficiary should not have to choose between raising a genuine concern and losing their inheritance.
-Arizona law ensures they do not have to make that choice, as long as their challenge is grounded in a reasonable belief.
+The law ensures they do not have to make that choice, as long as they are properly informed and advised to conclude the challenge has a reasonable basis.

-For trust creators, this means a no-contest clause still carries weight against meritless challenges.
-But it will not shield a trust from scrutiny when real problems exist.
-Working with experienced counsel to draft clear, unambiguous trust language remains the best way to minimize disputes in the first place.
+For trust creators, a no-contest clause still carries weight against meritless challenges.
+But it will not shield a trust from scrutiny when real problems exist in trust administration.
+Working with experienced counsel to draft clear, unambiguous trust language remains the best way to minimize disputes.